Nhu Huynh, RD, LDN, CNSC, CSO

 According to Huynh, patients who incorporate nutrition therapies in their cancer treatment plan can often minimize the nutrition impact symptoms brought on by traditional treatments.
 She says she and the other dietitians on the team strive to help patients prevent or reverse malnutrition, tolerate treatment without interruptions, maintain optimal nutrition during and after cancer treatment and maximize their quality of life.

 In addition, Huynh says the nutrition team collaborates regularly with all CTCA doctors, practitioners and staff members who directly care for patients.
-“The interaction and communication among the nutrition team and other practitioners is vital to the quality of patient care,” Huynh says.
+“The interaction and communication among the nutrition team and other practitioners is vital to the quality of patient care,” she says.

 Huynh is a member of the American Dietetics Association and the Philadelphia Dietetics Association.
 She serves as Treasurer of the Dietitian of American Society of Parenteral and Enteral Nutrition.
 Huynh is also a certified food manager, and is fluent in both English and Vietnamese.